ÖTZTAL TREK / ROUTE 1 (Stages 1 - 5)

 Stage 16: Vernagthütte (2,755 metres) – Breslauer Hütte (2,844 metres)

-Vertical ascent/descent: 337/250 metres, walking time: 2 hours 20 minutes, highest point: 2,862 metres, distance: 6.9 kilometres, difficulty: intermediate
+Ascent/descent: 337/250 vertical metres, walking time: 2 hours 20 minutes, highest point: 2,862 metres above sea level, distance: 6.9 kilometres, difficulty rating: intermediate (red trails)

 This short stage presents relatively little in the way of technical challenges.
-Along the way, you'll be rewarded with views of the surrounding peaks and glaciers, such as mighty Großer Vernagtferner and Hochvernagt.
+Along the way, you'll be rewarded with views of the surrounding peaks and glaciers, such as mighty the Großer Vernagtferner and Hochvernagt.
 Starting from the Vernagt-Hütte hut, the trail drops down into the valley of the Vernagtbach stream.
 The trail crosses the stream and begins a steady climb to Platteiberg.
 From there, the route skirts the slopes high above the Rofental Valley and traverses the cirques of Platteikar and Mitterkar.
 Stop and rest at the latter and admire the views of the sky-scraping Ötztal Wildspitze mountain.
 Soon you will reach the Breslauer Hütte hut that offers sweeping vistas of nearby glaciers and mountains, including the Kreuzspitze peak, Hochjochferner glacier and Weißkugel peak.

 Stage 17: Breslauer Hütte (2,844 metres) – Restaurant Tiefenbach (2,789 metres) – Rettenbachjoch (2,990 metres) – Braunschweiger Hütte (2,758 metres)

-Vertical ascent/descent: 1,080/1,169 metres, walking time: 8 hours, highest point: 3,312 metres, distance: 18.1 kilometres, difficulty: difficult
+Ascent/descent: 1,080/1,169 vertical metres, walking time: 8 hours, highest point: 3,312 metres above sea level, distance: 18.1 kilometres, difficulty rating: difficult (black trails)

 From the Breslauer Hütte hut, walk past the foothills of Rofenkar cirque on a trail that drops down to the new high trail that runs out above the Venter Tal Valley.
 Follow this high trail until it merges onto the awesome, the view-granting Panoramaweg trail that links Vent with the mighty Tiefenbachferner glacier.
 High above the Venter Tal Valley, this scenic trail brings you to Tiefenbach Restaurant at Tiefenbach glacier.
 After you’ve spent some time resting at this friendly on-mountain restaurant, climb the ski run to gain Seiter Jöchl col. On the other side of the col, the trail drops down to Rettenbachferner glacier.
 Crossing the glacier requires adequate equipment, skills and expertise.
 From Rettenbachjoch col, follow the trail signed for Braunschweiger Hütte hut.

-ALTERNATIVE ROUTE:
+ALTERNATIVE ROUTE

 Ride a bus from Tiefenbach Restaurant to the base of the Rettenbachferner glacier and walk to the upper car park of the glacier road; this is the trailhead of the climb atop the Pitztaler Jöchl col (2,996 metres).
 The final push to the summit crosses a glacial field where crampons might be useful.
 From the col, the trail drops down to the Braunschweiger Hütte hut.
 It takes roughly 1¾ hours to reach the hut from the base of the Rettenbachferner Glacier.
 If the trail atop the Pitztaler Jöchl col is closed, climb the Rettenbachjoch col from the upper car park of the glacier road.
 The final push to the col is a non-technical and easy glacier crossing.
 It takes about 1¾ hours to reach the hut from the base.